yutingli75/yutingli75.github.io/_pages/research.md

   - /research.html
 ---

-My research lie in the interface of syntax/semantics/pragmatics using a mixture of cross-linguistic, theoretical, and empirical methods.
+My research lies at the interface of syntax/semantics/pragmatics using a mixture of cross-linguistic, theoretical, and empirical methods.
 My doctoral dissertation deals with locative inversion in Mandarin Chinese, with a particular focus on the question of

 - how to characterise the semantic relationship between locative inversion and the uninverted construction,
 - what motivates the choice of locative inversion over its alternative construction, and